 Compiling so much information didn't leave much time for fact checking, and Pliny verified little of what he wrote.
 Among the marvels he described were monstrous races in far-off places: evil-eyed Illyrians, one-legged Monocoli and animal-human hybrids.
 He wrote about people with backward-facing feet and 16 toes and people who communicated with barks.
 Monsters particularly congregated, he suspected, in places like India and Ethiopia.
 He also described a boy who rode to and from school on a dolphin's back, and the gigantic skeletal remains of the mythical hunter Orion.
 He described a battle between an elephant and a dragon, whose blood combined, to account for the origin of cinnabar.
 He relayed that cinnabar was so esteemed in Ethiopia that nobles there covered their entire bodies with it.
 He wrote of elephants walking to a river for a purification ritual at the new moon then carrying their young in a procession afterwards.
-He wrote a touching account of an slow-witted pachyderm who was found practicing his assigned tasks at night so as not to get beaten for a clumsy performance the next day.
+He wrote a touching account of a slow-witted pachyderm who was found practicing his assigned tasks at night so as not to get beaten for a clumsy performance the next day.
 And we owe our belief that an elephant "cannot abide a mouse" to Pliny.
 Speaking of mice, rubbing their poo on your bald head can restore your gleaming, curly locks, he said.
 Ashes of earthworms could prevent your hair turning gray.
 Pliny described petrified shark teeth as glossopetrae (tongue stones), and wrote of the octopus, "No animal is more savage in causing the death of a man in the water."
 He recommended treating a scorpion's bite by consuming the animal's ashes in a glass of wine.
 He recommended brushing one's teeth with ground mummy.
 He wrote that bear cubs are born as shapeless lumps of white flesh that must be gradually licked into shape by their mothers.
 He wrote about "king bees."